cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 #### Gradle

-Remember to define Cucumber properties before running the test to ensure that your build.gradle (or build.gradle.kts) correctly passes system properties to the test task.
+Define Cucumber properties before running the test to ensure that your `build.gradle` (or `build.gradle.kts`) correctly passes system properties to the test task.

 ```groovy
 tasks.test {